-Matthew Lickona 1 p.m., Nov.
+Matthew Lickona 6 p.m., Nov.
 17

 A couple’s relationship is put to the test when her adorable relatives decide to pay a visit.
 Never heard that one before, probably because I gave up on network sitcoms decades ago.
 Julie Delpy’s follow up to 2 Days in Paris is so sickeningly sweet, theater chains will want to consider stationing board-certified doctors in the lobby to administer insulin shots after the show.
 As if audiences haven’t had their fill of naked fat people this year (Take This Waltz, Hit & Run), Delpy cast her real-life father, Albert Delpy, to play her on-screen dad.
 After ten minutes of the jolly Frenchman’s insufferable antics, audiences will pray for a birthday celebration just so they can use the old life-of-the-party-as-a-piñata.
 Starring as Delpy’s partner, Chris Rock again makes it clear that as an actor, he’s a brilliant stand-up comedian.
 With Alexia Landeau, Alexandre Nahon, and Kate Burton.
+2012.